percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.history.rst

   placed within the history record.
 * :option:`--incremental-history-name` =<name> : This option allows an
-  incremental backup to be made based on a specific history series by name. |xtrabackup| will search the history table looking for the most recent (highest ``to_lsn``) backup in the series and take the ``to_lsn`` value to use as it's starting lsn.
+  incremental backup to be made based on a specific history series by name. **Percona XtraBackup** searches the history table for the most recent (highest ``to_lsn``) backup in the series and take the ``to_lsn`` value to use as its starting lsn.
 This is mutually exclusive with :option:`--incremental-history-uuid`, :option:`--incremental-basedir` and :option:`--incremental-lsn` options.
-If no valid LSN can be found (no series by that name) |xtrabackup| will return with an error.
+If no valid LSN can be found (no series by that name) *Percona XtraBackup* will return with an error.
 * :option:`--incremental-history-uuid` =<uuid> : Allows an incremental backup to
-  be made based on a specific history record identified by UUID. |xtrabackup|
-  will search the history table looking for the record matching UUID and take the ``to_lsn`` value to use as it's starting LSN.
+  be made based on a specific history record identified by UUID. *Percona XtraBackup* will search the history table looking for the record matching UUID and take the ``to_lsn`` value to use as it's starting LSN.
 This options is mutually exclusive with :option:`--incremental-basedir`, :option:`--incremental-lsn` and :option:`--incremental-history-name` options.
-If no valid LSN can be found (no record by that UUID or missing ``to_lsn``), |xtrabackup| will return with an error.
+If no valid LSN can be found (no record by that UUID or missing ``to_lsn``), *Percona XtraBackup* will return with an error.

 .. note::

-   Backup that's currently being performed will **NOT** exist in the xtrabackup_history table within the resulting backup set as the record will not be added to that table until after the backup has been taken.
+   Backup that's currently being performed does **NOT** exist in the xtrabackup_history table within the resulting backup set.
+The record is added to that table after the backup has been taken.

-If you want access to backup history outside of your backup set in the case of some catastrophic event, you will need to either perform a ``mysqldump``, partial backup or ``SELECT`` * on the history table after |xtrabackup|
-completes and store the results with you backup set.
+If you want access to backup history outside of your backup set in the case of some catastrophic event, you will need to either perform a ``mysqldump``, partial backup or ``SELECT`` * on the history table after *Percona XtraBackup* completes and store the results with you backup set.

 For the necessary privileges, see :ref:`pxb.privilege`.